Shreeya-Kamtikar/SPPU_2019_Practicals/Artificial Intelligence/readme.md

-# This folder contains all programs for Artificial Intelligence course of TE SEM 2 Computer Engineering
+# This folder contains all programs for Artificial Intelligence course of SPPU 2019 Pattern TE SEM 2 Computer Engineering

 ## Problem Statements:
 ### Statement 1: